MedEleliem/MPG_LR_model/README.md

 # MPG_LR_model
-A machine learning model builded on python, using multiple linear regression to predict MPG consommation of vehicules.
+A machine learning model builded on python, using multiple linear regression and decision tree regressor to predict MPG consommation of vehicules.

 Created with Mohamed EL-ELIEM "med.eleliem@gmail.com"